csiro-robotics/ohm/docs/docusage.md

 }
 ```

-The example above introduces the several concepts including the map layout (`MapLayout`).
+The example above introduces several concepts including the map layout (`MapLayout`).
 The example demonstrates how
 to validate and access the data for a particular voxel layer (`MapLayer`), in this case the occupancy layer.
 Note that
 there are convenience functions for this available in the `voxeloccupancy` section.